Ashrfalkhtry1/AutoRequsetBot/README.md

-# VJ Auto Approve Bot
+# Ashrf Auto Approve Bot

 **👾 Hey I'll Accept New Telegram Channel Or Group Join Request.
 Easy To Use And Simple.**